rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 int     ret0 - Override setting (-1 - use engine handler, any other value - prevent relocation of item/reloading weapon/picking up item)
 ```

+Notes for the event of dropping items on the ground:
+- the event is called for each item when dropping multiple items from the stack
+- for ammo type items, the number of dropped ammo in a pack can be found by using the `get_weapon_ammo_count` function
+- for the `PID_BOTTLE_CAPS` item, the event is called only once, and the number of dropped units can be found from the value of the `OBJ_DATA_CUR_CHARGES` object field (or with the `get_weapon_ammo_count` function)

 -------------------------------------------